Chair’s Introduction

 • the Committee’s effectiveness.

 The Audit Committee has reviewed the Group’s profitability and liquidity as part of a number of forecast scenarios, incorporating the impact of relevant macro-economic conditions.
-As part of this assessment, the Committee has also reviewed the viability statement and going concern note (as included within the annual report for the year ended 30 June 2023), following which it was agreed that the going concern basis of accounting continues to be an appropriate basis of preparation for the financial statements.
+As part of this assessment, the Committee has also reviewed the viability statement and going concern note (as included within the Annual Report for the year ended 30 June 2024), following which it was agreed that the going concern basis of accounting continues to be an appropriate basis of preparation for the financial statements.

 In accordance with its terms of reference, the Committee has reported to the Board as to how it has discharged its responsibilities throughout the year.